Debakel/Dumpstermap/README.md

 # Dumpstermap Backend

 ## Getting Started

 *Set up the development environment*

 ### Prerequisites

 The application requires Python 3.6+ and a Postgres database with GIS extension.

 ### Setup

 In order to start a basic docker container capable of serving a PostGIS-enabled database (with `postgres` as default user and database), run:

-    docker run --name some-postgis -e POSTGRES_PASSWORD=mysecretpassword -d postgis/postgis
+     docker run -p 5432:5432 --name some-postgis -e POSTGRES_PASSWORD=mysecretpassword -d postgis/postgis

 ### Configuration

 The application can be configured using a `.env` file.
 See [local.env.sample](local.env.sample) for all required and optional variables.

 If you use PyCharm, add the following to Django console's starting script: